UPDATED BY

 When Is It Time to Leave a Job?

-If you’re in a toxic situation, yes, you should leave your job as soon as possible.
-Otherwise, it’s important to do some self-reflection before deciding to quit.
+Do some self-reflection before deciding to quit.
 Can you find more meaning in your current work through conversations with your manager about ways to tweak your role to better align with your interests?
 Have you had direct conversations about paths to grow your career at your current company?
-If you’re still not feeling fulfilled or seeing a future for yourself at the company, it might be time to start looking elsewhere.
+If you’re still not feeling fulfilled or seeing a future for yourself at the company, it might be time to look elsewhere.

 As for leaving your job to start your own venture, that certainly depends on your own tolerance for risk, but as Hare said, staying with a company is not always stable either.
 If you’re looking for more flexibility or salary than your current job can offer, it can be useful to get a sense of what the market can offer you.